Non-vacuous Generalization Bounds for Deep Neural Networks without any modification to the trained models: Error bounds

 \section{Error bounds}

-In this section, we present three novel bounds for the expected error of a given model.
-The first bound provides an explicit upper bound for the error, which can be computed directly from any given dataset.
-The second bound helps us to analyze the robustness of a model, by using data augmentation.
-The last bound provides a general form which directly depends on the complexity of the data distribution, which may be interesting in some contexts.
+In this section, we present novel bounds for the error of a given model.
+The first bound provides a general form which depends on the complexity of the data distribution and the trained model.
+This bound cannot be exactly computed, but serves as the theoretical foundation.
+The last bound provides an explicit error estimate, which can be computed directly from any given dataset.

+\textit{Notations:} $\mS$ often denotes a dataset and $| \mS |$ denotes its size/cardinality. $\Gamma$ denotes a partition of the data space. $[K]$ denotes the set $\{1, ..., K\}$ of natural numbers at most $K$.